ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 #### Impact of Changing Network Routing and other Policies

-The problem for streaming applications occurs when the underlying network properties and policies change from what is expected by the streaming application.
-In particular when such changes are either hidden or not visible to the streaming application.
+The problem for streaming applications occurs when the underlying network properties and policies change from what is expected by the streaming application, especially when such changes are either hidden or not visible to the streaming application.

 While the open Internet is a dynamic environment, changing of basic network behavior and policies from what is expected as seen from the streaming application,  deviates unexpectedly from what the streaming application expects.
 This behavior disrupts the optimized streaming delivery architecture for the end-user device.
 Changes to Network Policies such as routing, source IP address assigned to the streaming application traffic, DNS resolver choice etc. influences this behavior.